seveas/git-spindle/docs/bitbucket.rst

 name for the remote.
 Defaults to adding an http url, but this can be overridden.
 For private repos SSH is used.

+.. describe:: git bb fetch [--ssh|--http] <user> [<refspec>]

+If you don't want to add a user's fork as a remote, but to want to fetch some refs from it, you can use the :command:`fetch` command.
+You can tell it which refs to fetch, and if you don't give a refspec, it will fetch all branches.

 .. describe:: git bb browse [--parent] [<repo>] [<section>]

 Browse a repository (or its parent) on BitBucket.
 By default the repository's